envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use getters and setters
+##### Are you using getters and setters effectively?

 Getters and setters provide a way to control access to object properties, enabling better encapsulation and more flexible property management.
 They allow you to add validation, logging, or other behaviors without changing the interface.

 Key benefits of getters and setters:
 - Enhanced encapsulation